Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

-The interesting part of this result is that the total variation distance can go to $0$ even if $k,d \to \infty$.
-In the case where the alphabet size $|\mathcal{X}|$ is finite, the total variation distance goes to $0$ as long as $\frac{k}{d} \to 0$.
-For general alphabets, $\frac{k^2}{d} \to 0$ is sufficient.
-Examples are presented in \cite{dia-fre} to show that the scaling of \eqref{eq:dia-fre-finetti} cannot be improved in general.
+An interesting implication of \eqref{eq:dia-fre-finetti} is that the TV distance between the distribution of a $d$-extendable exchangeable sequence $(X_1, \cdots, X_k)$ and the closest i.i.d.\ mixture distribution can go to $0$ even when $k \to \infty$, if $d$ also goes to infinity in certain ways.
+In the case of finite alphabet size, i.e., $|\mathcal{X}| < \infty$, the TV distance goes to $0$ as long as $\frac{k}{d} \to 0$, and for general alphabets as long as $\frac{k^2}{d} \to 0$.
+Examples are presented in \cite{dia-fre} that show these scalings cannot be improved upon in general.

+There has been a recent interest in establishing similar results as \eqref{eq:dia-fre-finetti}, but in terms of KL divergence.
+Given that $p(\mathbf{x})$ is the distribution of a $d$-extendable exchangeable sequence $\mathbf{X} = (X_1, \cdots, X_k)$, the aim is to upper bound